Meeting the climate challenge requires innovation, collaboration, and sustainability. 5 tips can take you there.

 Visualization often shows a geographical area with climate impacts superimposed.
 Companies near water can look at how sea level rise will affect them: e.g. effects on U.S. coastlines.
 Natural resource companies can anticipate effects of disease or fire: e.g. effects on forestry in British Columbia.

 Public resources are increasingly available; you may also want to partner with a local university and have them develop useful images for you.
-(See NBS’s Sustainability Centres community to access local universities.)
+(See NBS’s Sustainability Centres Community to find local universities working on sustainability.)

 2. Focus on multiplying your impact.